tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

 4. In the right-hand Schema properties menu, name it "Bookings Schema EE &lt;your-assigned-number>".
    ![Demo](./images/schemaname1.png)

-5. In the left-hand Composition menu, click on the "+Add" button across from "Mixins".
+5. In the left-hand Composition menu, click on the "+Add" button across from "Field Groups".

     <!---